nanobox-io/nanobox-docker-memcached/README.md

 ```

 ## Help & Support
-This is a Memcached image provided by [Nanobox](http://nanobox.io).
+This is a Memcached Docker image provided by [Nanobox](http://nanobox.io).
 If you need help with this image, you can reach out to us in the [#nanobox IRC channel](http://webchat.freenode.net/?channels=nanobox).
 If you are running into an issue with the image, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-docker-memcached/issues/new).

 ## License